ppinard/ebsd-image/doc/index.rst

    documentation
    collaboration
    download
+   bibliography

 .. image:: /images/logo.png
    :align: right
    :width: 150px

+.. warning:: This project is not maintained.
+This repository is only for archiving.

 EBSD-Image is a free open-source software to analyze EBSD diffraction patterns and mappings.